How to Create Content Your Customers Will Actually Read

 Tracking Content Performance

 Before publishing new content, it’s important to have a way to track the results.
-Google Analytics or a service like WP Engine’s Content Performance Tool can help you understand how your analytics relate to content performance.
+Google Analytics or other similar services can help you understand how your analytics relate to content performance.
 With a click glance you’ll be able see which content is getting the most views, lowest bounce rate, and top traffic sources.

 At this point, you’ve put in the time doing research and finding the best topics, questions, and keywords.
 You’re even set up to track the results.
 But, how can you make sure you actually produce all of this content?